NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP7/How-does-it-work.page.md

 The message definition that defines this payload for this Application is: [BARS Message Definition - Cancel Booking Request](https://simplifier.net/nhsbookingandreferrals/messagedefinition-barsmessagedefinitionbookingrequestcancelled)

-As a general principle, when performing an update type of operation (of which cancellation is a special case), only the focus resource, any resources that are mandated due to contextual, linking or referential integrity reasons and any resources that include elements that are being changed.
-This is always defined within the relevent message definition.
+As a general principle, when performing an update type of operation (of which cancellation is a special case), only the focus resource is altered.
+Any resources that are mandated due to contextual, linking or referential integrity reasons play a supporting role, although any resources that include elements that are being changed are included too.
+This is always defined within the relevant message definition.

 In addition the specific workflow parameters that are required are as follows: